rocky-linux/documentation/docs/guides/web/apache-sites-enabled.md

 Say you have a website that loads a wiki.
 You will need a configuration file, which makes the site available on port 80.

-If you want to serve the website with SSL/TLS (and face it, in most cases you do), you need to add another (nearly the same) section to that file to enable port 443.
+If you want to serve the website with SSL/TLS (and face it, in most cases you do), you need to add another section to that file to enable port 443.

 You can examine that below in the [Configuration `https` using An SSL/TLS certificate](#configuration-https-using-an-ssltls-certificate) section.